mwbowers/mwbowers.github.io/manuals/migrations/mssql-logical-field-restriction.md

 2. It is assumed that the logical field name is not already present on the table, otherwise, a new name should be used for the computed field and the field renamed via RNMFLDS in all of the programs that use it.

+Please note the [restrictions](mssql-input-only-physical-fields.html)  on using input-only physical fields.